What are the DOLE guidelines on paternity leave in the Philippines?

 But what are the differences between paternity and maternity leave benefits?
 This article will explore the guidelines of paternity leave benefits, its legal framework, requirements for eligibility, and the impact of this policy on payroll computation.

-What is the Paternity Leave Act in the Philippines and its benefits?
+What is the Paternity Leave Act in the Philippines?

 The Paternity Leave Act of 1996 (Republic Act 8187) grants up to seven days of leave benefits with full pay to married male employees.
 This is to aid their wives during recovery or in nursing their newborn children.